r-lib/gargle/README.md

 library(gargle)

 token <- token_fetch()
 #> The gargle package is requesting access to your Google account.
-Select a
-#> pre-authorised account or enter '0' to obtain a new token.
-Press
+#> Select a pre-authorised account or enter '0' to obtain a new token.
-#> Esc/Ctrl + C to abort.
+#> Press Esc/Ctrl + C to cancel.

 #> 1: janedoe_personal@gmail.com
 #> 2: janedoe@example.com